htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     defined in terms of seconds and defaults to 86400 (once a day).

 ``WALL_CLOCK_CKPT_INTERVAL`` :index:`WALL_CLOCK_CKPT_INTERVAL`
-    The job queue contains a counter for each job's “wall clock” run time, i.e., how long each job has executed so far.
+    The job queue contains a counter for each job's "wall clock" run time, i.e., how long each job has executed so far.
 This counter is displayed by *condor_q*.
 The counter is updated when the job is evicted or when the job completes.
 When the *condor_schedd* crashes, the run time for jobs that are currently running will not be added to the counter (and so, the run time counter may become smaller than the CPU time counter).
-The *condor_schedd* saves run time “checkpoints” periodically for running jobs so if the *condor_schedd* crashes, only run time since the last checkpoint is lost.
+The *condor_schedd* saves run time "checkpoints" periodically for running jobs so if the *condor_schedd* crashes, only run time since the last checkpoint is lost.
 This macro controls how often the *condor_schedd* saves run time checkpoints.
 It is defined in terms of seconds and defaults to